Skip to main content

 An Intermediate Care Facility for Persons with Developmental Disabilities (ICF/DD) is a residential facility licensed to provide services to people who have developmental disabilities or a related condition that requires a 24-hour plan of care to assure their health, safety, and well-being.
 Residents are usually unable to apply learned skills without ongoing supervision and cannot take care of their personal needs by themselves.
 According to federal law, individuals with developmental disabilities “must have substantial limitations in their present level of functioning, manifested as significantly below average intellectual functioning and demonstrated deficits in adaptive behavior that appear before their 22nd birthday.”
 ICF/DD’s can serve from four to 64 people.
 Eligibility for ICF/DD services is determined through a screening process through the county.

-Nursing homes are community-based settings that provide a 24-hour plan of care for individuals who need a nursing level of care.
+Nursing homes are community-based settings that provide a 24- hour plan of care for individuals who need nursing care.
 Nursing homes should be considered transitional facilities for adults and not permanent residences.
 By federal law, a residence of over 16 beds is considered an institution.
-Since laws have been passed to de-institutionalize settings, individuals with developmental disabilities and mental illness should not be in a nursing home with individuals over the age of 65.
-State and federal money pay for lodging expenses if counties place individuals in smaller settings like group homes of four or fewer.
+Since laws have been passed to de- institutionalize settings, individuals with developmental disabilities or mental illness should not be in nursing homes with individuals over the age of 65.
+State and federal money pays for lodging expenses if counties place individuals in smaller settings, such as group homes of four or fewer people.

 Continued ...